kwurst/CS-401/Syllabus.md

 ## Late Submissions
 Late assignments will lose 10% of the maximum points per 24-hour period.

 ***More importantly, your fellow teammates will be relying on you to complete your assigned tasks in a timely fashion, so that they can complete their own.
-You should be behaving professionally, living up to the group’s expectations and enabling others to do the same.***
+You should be behaving professionally, living up to the group's expectations and enabling others to do the same.***

 ## Getting Help
 If you are struggling with the material or a project please see me as soon as possible.
 Often a few minutes of individual attention is all that is needed to get you back on track.